phthallo/reslackable/README.md

     ```
     pip install -r requirements.txt
     ```
+3. Add your Slack App token as the `BOT_USER_OAUTH_TOKEN` environment variable.
-3. Start the simulator.
+4. Start the simulator.
 Edit the created .resim.sh file to add the `--simulate` flag.
     ```
     make simulate
     ```